 Chair China Business and Economics, Research Assistant

 Lena Wassermann is a research assistant at the Chair of China Business and Economics.
-Her research is funded is by the Bavarian Research Institute for Digital Transformation (bidt).
+Her research is funded by the Bavarian Research Institute for Digital Transformation (bidt).

-Before joining the Chair, Lena Wasserman studied Sinology and Economics at the University of Munich for her bachelor’s degree.
+Before joining the Chair, Lena Wassermann studied Sinology and Economics at the University of Munich for her bachelor’s degree.
 Furthermore, she holds a master’s degree in Politics of East Asia from the Ruhr-University Bochum and worked on the role of private data in China’s political economy in her thesis.
 During her studies, she spent two and a half years in China - studying at Nankai University in Tianjin as well as conducting internships at the German Consulate General in Guangzhou and the Mercator Institute for Chinese Studies (MERICS).

 Field of Research